redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/your-react-meta-framework-feels-broken.md

 here's a comparison of X and Y,
 Use Y -->

 Do you ever feel disjointed when building a web app?
-Like the pieces don’t exactly fit in the puzzle, both mentally and in the code?
+Like the pieces don't exactly fit in the puzzle, both mentally and in the code?

 Bewildered and lost in a convention-heavy file structure that makes routing feel more like its own language rather than straightforward pattern matching?